DocumentationBlogSupport

 The following diagram illustrates the implicit flow sequence, which is explained below.

--- To request an access token, onlyid_token token
+• token -- To request an access token, only

-- The authorization server redirects the user to your app's redirect URI, which is appended with
+4. The authorization server redirects the user to your app's redirect URI, which is appended with id_token and/or token parameters, depending on the specified response_type.

 For details see Getting an ID Token with Authorization Code Flow with Implicit Flow.